adloky/smalls/benoni-b-ss.md

 **17...Nxh5 18.Nxg4 f5**

 A tempting move.
-We're going for an attack on White?s king.
+We're going for an attack on White's king.

 **19.Nh2 Ne5**